jiricodes/nss-cloud/docs/report.md

 <a id="figure-2">![Figure 2](nss-cloud-arch.png)</a>

 *Figure 2 - NSS cloud architecture.
 Clients connect to Nextcloud over HTTPS.
-Default OS filesystem is used as the storage layer.
-PostegreSQL database runs in a container accessed via TLS.*
+The default OS filesystem is used as the storage layer.
+The PostgreSQL database runs in a container accessed via TLS.*

 Since our primary goal is a personal-use of the cloud server for file storage (see [1.3 Use Cases](#13-use-cases)), we do not expect a high-traffic environment and the whole system should be able to fit on low-spec consumer hardware (e.g. NUC).
 This means that many of the additional features depicted in the scalable Nextcloud setup[Figure 1](#figure-1) are unneccessary and can be eliminated to save on space, processing power, and complexity.
 Specifically, the REDIS caching server, the hardware loadbalancer, multiple seperate database servers, and even NFS for the storage layer are not required for our use case.
 Hence, our setup is structured as depicted in [Figure 2](#figure-2).